ART 101 1A

 ART 200 B

 This course is an exploration of varied techniques, media and subject matter to develop the ability to "see" and express oneself effectively through drawing. $30 course fee.
-Prerequisites: For art majors and art minors only.
+Prerequisites: for majors and minors in the Art Department only.

 Elements of art and principles of design as applied to two-dimensional media. $30 course fee.
 Prerequisites: None.